grabbiel/pais/assets/shaders/README.md

 ### GLSL Shaders (.vert, .frag)

-GLSL (OpenGL Shading Language) shaders are used by the OpenGL backend.
+GLSL (OpenGL Shading Language) shaders provide the canonical shader source used for cross-platform authoring and reflection.
+Even though the runtime now relies exclusively on the Metal backend, these files continue to define shader stages, material inputs, and reflection metadata.

 - **default.vert** / **default.frag** - Basic vertex and fragment shaders with:
   - MVP (Model-View-Projection) transformations